Stephen-Gates/report-gallery/docs/matrix/it-component-matrix-reports.md

 #### Filters

-Specific Use Filters to focus on the required IT Components.
+Specific Use filters to focus on the required IT Components.

 ---